 4.4 Our acceptance of your Order will take place when we send you email confirmation of our acceptance, at which point a legally binding contract will come into existence between you and us, governed by these Terms ("Contract").
 We will assign an order number to your Order.
-It will help us if you can tell us the order number whenever you contact us.
+You must retain a copy of your order number for future reference, in the event that you contact Ontrack.us.

 5 OUR SERVICES

 5.1 In consideration of your payment of the Fee, we will provide the Services with reasonable care and skill.
-Following an Order, we shall use reasonable endeavours to: (i) retrieve, replicate, reconstruct, provide access to, convert, recover and return any recovered Data to you on an encrypted hard-drive or USB stick (or other hard-drive provided by you); (ii) if required, repair the Mobile Phone; and (iii) carry out such other services that we have agreed to perform for you in writing, such as degaussing or RDR.
-When you receive the hard-drive or USB stick with your recovered data from Ontrack, we urge you to immediately check the hard-drive or USB stick for technical functionality.
-Ontrack can only replace your recovered data in case of failure of the delivery device within our data retention period for your recovered personal data according to Ontrack's Data Processing Agreement.
+Following an Order, we shall use reasonable endeavours to: (i) retrieve, replicate, reconstruct, provide access to, convert, recover and return any recovered Data to you on an encrypted hard-drive; (ii) if requested, we can perform simple replacements of broken batteries or screens for working Mobile Phones (this requires transport of your Mobile Phone to the United States for such work); and (iii) carry out such other services that we have agreed to perform for you in writing, such as degaussing or RDR.
+When you receive the hard-drive with your recovered data from Ontrack, we urge you to immediately check the hard-drive for technical functionality.

 5.2 Remote Data Recovery.
 Where you wish Ontrack to perform a data recovery for those occasions when submitting any Equipment is not required, Ontrack may be able to perform a remote data recovery.
 You must download and install the Ontrack RDR client software using the link provided by Ontrack.
 Once installed, the client allows the user to connect to Ontrack via an encrypted internet connection.
 The RDR connection is only used by Ontrack to control the Ontrack recovery tools directly on the Customer’s machine.
 Your Data will not be transferred to Ontrack during this process.

 5.3 Degaussing.
-Ontrack will place your Equipment into a degaussing unit which is a machine which effectively and securely scrambles the magnetic data held on the Equipment.
-Following the degaussing process, the Data is no longer readable and will have been securely destroyed.
+Ontrack will place your Equipment into a degaussing unit, which is a machine that effectively and securely scrambles the magnetic data held on the Equipment.
+Following the degaussing process, the Data is no longer readable and is securely destroyed.

 5.5 You will be informed of the estimated completion date of the Services during the Order process.
 The costs of returning the Equipment will be as set out on the relevant Quotation.

 5.6 For some Services, we may need certain information from you such as user names, passwords and/or access codes.
-If you do not provide this information within a reasonable time of our request, or if you provide incomplete or incorrect information, we may make an additional charge of a reasonable sum to compensate us for any extra work that is required as a result.
+If you do not provide this information within a reasonable time of our request, this will result in a delay of the Services.
 We will not be responsible for supplying the Services late or not supplying any part of them if this is caused by you not giving us the information we need.

 5.7 We may have to suspend the supply of Services to: (i) deal with technical problems or make technical changes; (ii) update the Services to reflect changes in relevant laws and regulatory requirements; (iii) make changes to the Services as requested by you.
 We may also suspend supply of the Services if you do not pay.

-5.8 While we use approved original equipment manufacturer repairs, we offer no guarantee that the Services will be consistent with any warranty offered by the original equipment manufacturer.
+5.8 While we use parts from approved original equipment manufacturers in our recovery attempts, we offer no guarantee that the Services will be consistent with any warranty offered by the original equipment manufacturer.
 Our performance of the Services should, under no circumstances, be taken as a guarantee that the Services will be successful, that all or any of your Data is recoverable or will be useable, that the Mobile Phone will be capable of being used or that we will achieve any other particular result.